slshen/pdl/README.md

 This changes the definition of the property to append the value of `expression` to the previous definition.

-    At evaluation time, Appending works as follows: if both values are numbers (or can be parsed as numbers), the result is the sum; if the existing value is null the result is the new value; if the existing value is a collection, the new values are added to the
+    At evaluation time, appending works as follows: if both values are numbers (or can be parsed as numbers), the result is the sum; if the existing value is null the result is the new value; if the existing value is a collection, the new values are added to the